ABBO News

 MANY WORRIES

-At one Wall Street firm, a meeting included a conversation about the risk of deficits rising under the Trump administration, one source said.
-One estimate sees his policies adding $7.5 trillion to deficits over 10 years.
+At one Wall Street firm, a meeting included discussions about the risk of deficits rising under the Trump administration, one source said.
+One estimate is for his policies to add $7.5 trillion to deficits over 10 years.

-The hope among the participants was Trump’s aides would encourage him not to go to extremes with tariffs and tax cuts, said the source.
+The participants hoped Trump’s aides would encourage him not to go to extremes with tariffs and tax cuts, said the source.

-Other concerns hit more on a personal level, such as safeguarding non-U.S. staff.
-In Trump’s first term, he took steps to tighten access to some visa programs, including a suspension of many work visas during the COVID pandemic.
+Other concerns were more personal, such as safeguarding non-U.S. staff.
+In Trump’s first term, he took steps to tighten access to some visa programs, including suspending many work visas during the COVID pandemic.

-A private equity investor in New York said one issue that came up on Wednesday was questions from international employees on H-1B visas about whether they would face difficulties renewing their visas and how their employer could support them.
+A private equity investor in New York said international employees on H-1B visas were wondering on Wednesday whether they would have trouble renewing their visas and how their employer could support them.

 (Source: Reuters)